Judges push back against Trump's immunity claim in the election interference case

 Already Trump's serious legal troubles — he is fighting 91 criminal charges in four separate U.S. jurisdictions — are clashing with the political calendar.

-The former president has signaled that he could seek to dismiss the federal cases against him in D.C. and Florida if he regains the White House.
+The former president has signaled that he could seek to dismiss the federal cases against him in the District of Columbia and Florida if he regains the White House.
 His lawyer in Georgia recently suggested Trump may try to delay the election interference case against him in Fulton County, Ga., until 2029.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.